www.logmx.com The universal log file viewer

 • with Eclipse, right-click on your Eclipse project and select the "Properties" option.
 Then click on "Java compiler" in the left pane.

-• with Ant, check your JAVA_HOME environment variable.
-If you don't have such a variable, Ant will use the JDK directory of your PATH environment variable: type "java -version" in your shell to get this Java version.
+• with Ant/Gradle/Maven, check your JAVA_HOME environment variable.
+If you don't have such a variable, check the JDK directory of your PATH environment variable: type "java -version" in your shell to get this Java version.

 2. Parser installation